 Installation

-Click Lock wood flooring is really one of the simplest flooring products to install, period.
+Click Lock wood flooring is one of the simplest flooring products to install, period.
 Before you get started, however, be sure to read installation instructions carefully so you know what you’re doing.
 If you think you are getting in over your head, you can always hire a pro.
 Remember, easier installation isn’t just beneficial for do-it-yourselfers.
-It also means faster installation times and for those who prefer to hire the job out.
-Make sure to use a high quality padded underlayment such as Floor Muffler to make sure your flooring does not sound hollow when you walk over every morning.
+It also means faster installation times for those who prefer to hire the job out.
+Make sure to use a high-quality padded underlayment such as Floor Muffler to make sure your flooring does not sound hollow when you walk over every morning.

 Common Pitfalls